teunispolak/teunispolak.github.io/home.hccnet.nl/m.holst/RoeiWeb/On Rowing.md

 ## On Rowing ##

 ```
-<p align="right"> Conclusion: The ergometer is a continuous source of pleasure. </p>
+<div align="right">Conclusion: The ergometer is a continuous source of pleasure.</div>
 ```

 Marinus van Holst, creator of the "On Rowing" website passed away in 2018, at 85 years of age.